 - Step-free access to all public parts of the building.

 - The recovery and restoration of the original architecture lost in later additions.

 - Improved visitor facilities, including the new De Morgan Café, shop, toilets and a dedicated reception area.

 - New permanent displays on Leighton, the history of the house and the Holland Park Circle of neighbouring artists’ studio-houses.

-- A new gallery dedicated to the display of drawings and works on paper.
+- A new purpose-built gallery dedicated to the display of drawings and works on paper (free to access).

-- A dedicated suite of Learning spaces in the basement of the historic house.
+- A dedicated suite of Learning spaces repurposed within the basement of the historic house.

-- Leighton’s entrance hall and winter studio to be reintegrated into the sequence of historic interiors, completing the presentation of the house as he left it.
+- Leighton’s entrance hall and winter studio reintegrated into the sequence of historic interiors, completing the presentation of the house as he left it.

-The creation of these new facilities has minimal impact on the historic fabric of this unique building and, in fact, will take the pressure off the historic house, allowing it to be better preserved and cared for into the future, whilst providing a richer and more fulfilling visitor experience.
+The creation of these new facilities has had minimal impact on the historic fabric of this unique building and, in fact, has taken the pressure off the historic house, allowing it to be better preserved and cared for into the future, whilst providing a richer and more fulfilling visitor experience.

 Project Managers: Gardiner & Theobald

 Principal Contractor: Quinn London Ltd